15five/clearbit-slack-python/README.rst

 Installation
 ------------

-Add to your application's requirements.txt file:
+Add to your application's requirements.txt file...

 ::

     clearbit-slack-python

-Or pip install:
+Or pip install...

 ::